NeoRazorX/facturascripts/Documentation/EN/XMLViews.rst

 column
 ------

-We understand that it is each of the fields of the model that make up the view and with which the user can interact.
+We understand that it is each of the fields of the model and buttons that make up the view and with which the user can interact.
+The tag *column* requires to contain one of the tags *<widget>* or *<button>* for correct operation and is customized by the following properties:

 -  **name**: Internal identifier of the column.
 Its use is obligatory.
    As a rule, the use of lowercase and English identifiers is